owlprotocol/starter-templates/README.md

-# Starter Monorepo
+# Starter Templates

-Starter monorepo designed to work with pnpm and turbo repo.
+Starter templates designed to work with pnpm and turbo repo.